sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

   },
 ```

-Let's use the new _saunatime-instant-booking_ process as the daily
+Let's use the new _biketribe-instant-booking_ process as the daily
 booking process:

 ```diff